-Disclosure controls and procedures (as such term is defined (as such term is defined in Multilateral Instrument 52-109 - Certification of Disclosure in Issuers' Annual and Interim Filings) have been designed by the Company to provide reasonable assurance that
+Disclosure controls and procedures (as such term is defined in Multilateral Instrument 52-109 - Certification of Disclosure in Issuers' Annual and Interim Filings) have been designed by the Company to provide reasonable assurance that

-- (a) material information relating to the Company is made known to the Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") by others, particularly during the period in which the annual filings are being prepared; and - (b) information required to be disclosed by the Company in its annual filings, interim filings or other reports that it files or submits under securities legislation is recorded, processed, summarized and reported within the time periods specified in securities legislation, and is accumulated and communicated to management, including the CEO and CFO, to allow timely decisions regarding required disclosures.
+- (a) material information relating to the Company is made known to the Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") by others, particularly during the period in which the annual filings are being prepared; and - (b) information required to be disclosed by the Company in its annual filings, interim filings or other reports that it files or submits under securities legislation is recorded, processed, summarized and reported within the time periods specified in securities legislation and is accumulated and communicated to management, including the CEO and CFO, to allow timely decisions regarding required disclosures.

-Based upon that evaluation, the CEO and CFO have concluded that as of the end of the period covered by this MD&A, the design and operation of the disclosure controls and procedures are effective to ensure that information required to be disclosed in reports that it files or submits to regulatory authorities is recorded, processed, summarized and reported within the time periods specified by regulation, and is accumulated and communicated to management, including our CEO and CFO, to allow timely decisions regarding required disclosures.
+The CEO and CFO have concluded that, as of December 31, 2016, the design and operation of the disclosure controls and procedures are effective to ensure that information required to be disclosed in reports that it files or submits to regulatory authorities is recorded, processed, summarized and reported within the time periods specified by regulation and is accumulated and communicated to management, including our CEO and CFO, to allow timely decisions regarding required disclosures.